isleeponcouch/toblog/content/articles/2023-10-07-making-the-lune-book-croissants.md

 What I mean by that is that there are a lot of recipes out there for creating home kitchen friendly croissants, usually in a maximum of 2 days, that fall more into the 'croissant-like' category.
 That is a cresscent-shaped buttery bread that probably tastes pretty good and more or less looks like a croissant and for all intents and purposes is a croissant, but still somehow just isn't an actual legit croissant.

-But I can tell you, following the Lune book is going to yield actual legitimate croissants that are gneuinely going to put to shame at least half of what you would buy in most bakeries and cafes in Australia.
+But I can tell you, following the Lune book is going to yield actual legitimate croissants that are genuinely going to put to shame at least half of what you would buy in most bakeries and cafes in Australia.

 ## First batch of dough